wrmoon/resume/resume_manager.md

 * Created db-based tools to migrate thousands of users from Twilio to Duo.
 * Worked with DBAs to create plan to move ephemeral session data from MySQL to Redis.
 * Architected plan to use CDN (Cloudflare) for auth.datto.com.
 * Worked with business team and engineers to put together technical roadmap for using a third party provider for Datto's SSO needs.

 ### 9/2019 - 4/2020: Datto Inc
 #### Lead Engineer - Datto Partner Portal Solutions
 * Focused on User management, authentication, authorization and SSO for Datto products.
 * Worked with OAuth2, Open ID Connect, SAML, Multi-Factor Authentication methods, in a PHP/symfony application that provides authentication, authorization, user management services for Datto.
-* Worked closely with security and portal team product managers to fix vulnerabilities, improve user management and achieve the goal of providing an SSO solution for all of the diverse Datto products.
+* Worked closely with security and portal team product managers to fix vulnerabilities, streamline user management and provide an SSO solution for all of the diverse Datto products.

-### 2015 - 2019: Datto Inc
+### 9/2015 - 9/2019: Datto Inc
 #### Lead Engineer - Datto DNA
 * The DNA is a cloud-based edge router.
 Firmware is built on OpenWRT with several proprietary packages added in.
 Server code uses mostly PHP, with a MySQL datastore.
 * Technical lead for 14 developers on three scrum teams.
 Besides writing code, I defined coding standards, refined team policies and workflows, reviewed other developers' designs and code.
 * Designed (or helped design) numerous subsystems including communication between router and Datto's servers, device services and overall product architecture.
 * Led initiatives to improve schema of device configuration, improve unit test coverage and code layout.
 * Diagnosed field issues using variety of network tools including arp, netstat, traceroute, tcpdump.
 * Designed and implemented bullet-proof firmware upgrade algorithm.

-### 2015: Kodak Alaris Inc
+### 1/2015 - 9/2015: Kodak Alaris Inc
 #### Lead Software Developer - Scanner Wifi Project
 * Lead 4 other developers to add Ethernet and Wifi network connectivity to an existing USB-based scanner.
 * Custom-built Linux OS using Yocto/Pocky tool stack.

-### 2013 - 2015: Kodak Alaris Inc
+### 1/2013 - 1/2015: Kodak Alaris Inc
 #### Lead Software Developer - Scan Station Project
 * The Kodak Scan Station is a scanning “appliance”, written mostly in C# and based on Windows 8 Embedded.
 * Led 4 other developers to deliver a major update to the Scan Station product line.